Reusable Menstrual Cups

 Small is Actually Small, Large is Actually Large

 One thing we love about the Fleur Cup is that the small really is quite small, while the large actually is quite large.
-This is unlike many menstrual cup companies which offer two options which are both essentially average.
+This is unlike many menstrual cup companies that offer two options which are both essentially average.

 Consider the Large Fleur Cup Menstrual Cup if you Have a Heavy Period